dwisianto/github-bak2021-03/k2/kXX/kJv/README.md

 In This tutorial we see how to parse json and obtain individual tokens.

 - Although this may seem like a cumbersome way to build java object from json, however it is extremely powerful and may be a good choice if you need a very high level of control over the parsing.
 - We use the JsonReader class to read the json as a stream of tokens.
 - The beginning of an object or an array is also a token.
 Here’s a detailed example.

 ````
-package com.studytrails.json.gson;

 import java.io.IOException;
 import java.io.StringReader;
 import java.net.MalformedURLException;